KenKundert/engfmt/README.rst

 desired precision, which can be specified as an argument to these functions.
 This differs from the *to_flt_number* and *to_flt_quantity* functions.
 They attempt to retain the original format of the number if it is specified as a string.
 In this way it retains its original precision.
+The underlying assumption behind this difference is that engineering notation is generally used when communicating with people, whereas floating point notation is used when communicating with machines.
+People benefit from having a limited number of digits in the numbers, whereas machines benefit from have full precision numbers.

 You can adjust some of the behavior of these functions on a global basis using *set_preferences*: